simon-ritchie/apysc/docs_src/source/display_object_parent.md

 assert isinstance(sprite.graphics.parent, ap.Sprite)
 assert isinstance(rectangle.parent, ap.Graphics)
 ```

-Notes: This interface automatically adds the sprite to the stage at the constructor.
-Similarly, this interface adds the `Graphics` instance to the `Sprite` instance.

 The `remove_from_parent` interface removes self-instance from the parent (and not be displayed on the stage).